 - Review the requirements and information on this page.

-- Complete and submit the Social Impact Certificate Intent to Enroll form by Friday, December 4 at 11:59pm.
+- Complete and submit the Social Impact Certificate Intent to Enroll form

 - Note: If you don’t complete the intent to enroll form by the deadline, you can still apply the following academic year.
 Any credits earned before submitting the Intent to Enroll form will still apply towards certificate completion.

 - Attend the Social Impact Certificate Orientation Session.
 Conduct an introductory coffee chat with your assigned TFC Mentor.

 - Complete the certificate requirements as outlined in the Requirements section below.

 - At least two months prior to graduation, complete and submit the Final Application Form for the certificate.